-Grace School of Theology Judicial System is the responsibility of the Vice President of Student Services Office.
+Grace School of Theology Judicial System is the responsibility of the Provost and the Dean of Students.

 For further details, see Articles 1-19 in the Student Disciplinary Policies and Procedures sub-section of the Student Conduct and Due Process section of the Grace School of Theology Student Handbook.